Highland Papua: Dutch East Indies Expedition

-Sailor Jan Carstenszoon in the 17th century had recorded the existence of high snow-covered mountains in the middle of the island of Papua even though it was located on the equator.
-The Europeans called this area terra incognita which means a mysterious uncharted area.
-The first contact of the interior tribes of the Papuan Highlands Province with the outside world occurred during an expedition led by Hendrikus Albertus Lorentz in 1909 to find a path to reach Wilhelmina Peak (now called Trikora Peak) which is steep and covered in snow.
-The members of the expedition rested and saw the traditional procession in the village of the Pesechem or Pesegem tribe.
-After this expedition, many other expeditions were carried out by de Bruyn, Franssen Herderschee, Karel Doorman, and others.
+In the 17th century, Sailor Jan Carstenszoon recorded the existence of high, snow-covered mountains in the middle of the island, despite its location on the equator.
+The Europeans referred to this area as terra incognita, meaning an uncharted and mysterious territory.
+It wasn't until the 20th century that the tribes residing in the Papuan Highlands Province made contact with the outside world.
+The first recorded contact was made during an expedition led by Hendrikus Albertus Lorentz in 1909 with representatives from Pesegem (Nduga people misidentified as Dani).
+The purpose of the expedition was to find a path to reach Wilhelmina Peak (now known as Trikora Peak), which is steep and covered in snow.
+During their journey, the expedition members rested and witnessed a traditional procession in the village of the Pesechem or Pesegem tribe.
+Following this initial expedition, de Bruyn, Franssen Herderschee, Karel Doorman, and others conduct their own expedition to explore and document the interior regions of Papua that had previously been unexplored by outsiders.
+Today, Jan Carstenszoon is remembered as the namesake of the Carstensz Pyramid, the highest peak in Oceania, and the Carstensz Range.

-An expedition by van Overeem and Kremer in 1920 succeeded in finding the Swart Valley (now the Toli Valley of the Tolikara Regency) and the Dani people who lived there.
-This expedition then discovered Lake Habema and managed to reach Wilhelmina Peak from the north side.
-The Baliem Valley inhabited by the Dani Tribe was discovered by accident from an airplane by an expedition led by Richard Archbold from the American Museum of Natural History in 1938.
-This expedition was strengthened by dozens of Dutch soldiers and Dayak people as porters.
-The Dutch called the Baliem Valley the Groote Vallei or the Great Valley.
+In 1920, van Overeem and Kremer led an expedition that successfully discovered the Swart Valley, now known as the Toli Valley in Tolikara Regency, and the Lani people who lived there.
+This exploration further led to the discovery of Lake Habema and allowed for access to Wilhelmina Peak from the northern side.
+The Baliem Valley, home to the Dani Tribe, was accidentally discovered by an expedition led by Richard Archbold from the American Museum of Natural History in 1938.
+This expedition was joined by dozens of Dutch soldiers and Dayak people who acted as porters.
+The Dutch named the Baliem Valley the Groote Vallei or the Great Valley.

-Mitchel Zuckoff in his book entitled Lost in Shangri-La 2011 revealed, during World War II this area had not been mapped.
-This region claimed many victims because of its geography, consisting of high cloudy mountains and dense forests and unfamiliar tribes.
-One of the most famous incidents occurred on May 13, 1945 with a Gremlin Special plane crashing into the edge of a mountain.
-Special operations were then dispatched and three people were rescued.
-Their story of survival made headlines.
+In the book titled Lost in Shangri-La published in 2011, author Mitchel Zuckoff uncovered that the region was not yet mapped during World War II.
+The geography of the area was treacherous with its high and cloudy mountains, dense forests, and hostile tribes, leading to numerous fatalities.
+The most well-known incident took place on May 13, 1945, when Gremlin Special plane crashing into a mountain in Uwambo Village, Pass Valley (now Abenaho District, Yalimo Regency), north of Baliem Valley.
+Following the crash, special operations were deployed, and three individuals were eventually rescued.
+The survival story of these individuals gained significant media attention at the time.